johnathanvman/F6/index.md

 						choose([" We keep going at it until I lose control and start filling her. "," She tells me she loves me, and her words send me over the edge. "])+choose(["I slip a hand around towards her clit and rub until she cums!","My thrusting doesn't stop until she climaxes as well.","Soon she gasps "+choose(["","and tightens like a vice ","and tightens","and squeezes me "])+"as she finally finishes."," She stops pumping her hips and braces against me.
 Her leg starts to quiver as she finishes."]), choose([" I whisper into her ear that I love her, and my words send her over the edge! "," She suddenly gasps and "+choose([" tightens like a vice "," tightens "," squeezes me "])+" as she climaxes. "])+choose(["I keep thrusting until I cum inside.","She keeps moving her hips until I start filling her.","She pulls away and kneels to start sucking me, determined to finish the job."+choose([" Her tongue is too much to handle, and she shoves me down her throat as I start cumming."," When I finish, she swallows every drop."])]), choose([" I follow her when she falls to her hands and knees, and again thrust"," When her legs give out, we both fall to the GROUND, and again thrust"])+choose([" "," myself "])+choose(["","repeatedly "])+choose(["into her","into her until she's helplessly quivering"])+choose(["",".
 As an orgasm wracks her body, I push myself in deep to cum inside."]), choose([" I grab the back of her legs, and lift them above our heads"," I tightly grip the back of her legs.
 I lift them above our heads, folding her in half"])+choose([" as I thrust",".
-She squirms in my grip as I thrust"])+choose([" "," myself "])+choose(["","repeatedly ","deeper ","even deeper"])+choose(["into her folded form.","into her depths.","into her.","into her until the GROUND is soaked below us.","into her until she's helplessly quivering."])+choose([" As an orgasm wracks her body, I bite down on the nape of her neck.
+She squirms in my grip as I thrust"])+choose([" "," myself "])+choose(["","repeatedly ","deeper ","even deeper "])+choose([".","into her folded form.","into her depths.","into her.","until the GROUND is soaked below us.","until she's helplessly quivering."])+choose([" As an orgasm wracks her body, I bite down on the nape of her neck.
 She cries out as I cum.",".
 I press her tightly agaisnt me before blowing my load, and soon her legs quiver in the air as her juices and my cum pool below us.",".
-I lock my arms together before blowing my load, and she clenches tight when she reaches her limit."])
+I lock my arms together before blowing my load.
+Her body convulses when she reaches her limit."])
 						//make a scene where he grabs both of her arms.
 					])
 				}//*/